tomelam/learn-dojo-building/README.md

 dojo create [app] --name <appName>
 ```

-## A set of scripts to document a quickstart to building a Dojo app
+## A quickstart to building Dojo apps

 Each of the following five scripts in the current directory checks prerequisite
 setup and, if the setup has been done, executes a command from the